Marchand and the Bruins visit the Capitals

 Boston Bruins (33-16-7, third in the East Division) vs. Washington Capitals (36-15-5, second in the East Division)

 BOTTOM LINE: Brad Marchand leads Boston into a matchup with Washington.
-He's third in the NHL with 69 points, scoring 29 goals and totaling 40 assists.
+He currently ranks third in the league with 69 points, scoring 29 goals and totaling 40 assists.

 The Capitals are 36-15-5 against the rest of their division.
-Washington has scored 188 goals and is fifth in the league averaging 3.4 per game.
-Alex Ovechkin leads the team with 24.
+Washington averages 9.4 penalty minutes per game, the sixth-most in the league.
+Tom Wilson leads the team serving 96 total minutes.

-The Bruins are 33-16-7 against the rest of their division.
-Boston ranks 25th in the NHL with 33.3 shots per game and is averaging 2.9 goals.
+The Bruins are 33-16-7 against East Division opponents.
+Boston averages 9.5 penalty minutes per game, the fifth-most in the league.
+Trent Frederic leads the team serving 65 total minutes.

-TOP PERFORMERS: Dmitry Orlov leads the Capitals with a plus-16 in 51 games this season.
+TOP PERFORMERS: Nicklas Backstrom has 53 total points for the Capitals, 15 goals and 38 assists.
 T.J.
-Oshie has 6 points over the last 10 games for Washington.
+Oshie has six goals over the last 10 games for Washington.

-Marchand leads the Bruins with 69 points, scoring 29 goals and adding 40 assists.
-Taylor Hall has five goals and three assists over the last 10 games for Boston.
+Marchand leads the Bruins with 29 goals and has 69 points.
+David Krejci has 12 assists over the last 10 games for Boston.

 LAST 10 GAMES: Capitals: 7-2-1, averaging 2.7 goals, 4.4 assists, 4.3 penalties and 14.2 penalty minutes while giving up 2.1 goals per game with a .919 save percentage.

-INJURIES: Capitals: Michal Kempny: out (lower body), John Carlson: day to day (lower body).
+INJURIES: Capitals: T.J.
+Oshie: day to day (lower-body), Michal Kempny: out (lower body).

 ———